Comments on Funding:

 - Electronic Funds Transfer (EFT) and a void cheque or direct deposit letter;

 I. The project must not exceed 52 weeks in length.

 II.
 Eligible participants will be paid through either:

-- 2financial assistance from the Ministry of Labour, Training and Skills Development.
+- financial assistance from the Ministry of Labour, Training and Skills Development.

 III.
 Eligible expenditures are directly related to the development and delivery of the approved project which include but are not limited to the following examples:

-- 1wages and employment-related costs; (for project staff who are not project participants but are employees of the sponsor – which may include experienced supervisory staff);
+- wages and employment-related costs; (for project staff who are not project participants but are employees of the sponsor – which may include experienced supervisory staff);

-- 11special needs of persons with disabilities; (accommodations such as a ramp or an ergonomic chair);
+- special needs of persons with disabilities; (accommodations such as a ramp or an ergonomic chair);